RLE20 interferometer enhances performance of Raith's (formerly Vistec Lithography and Leica Microsystems) latest e-beam tool

 - height stability between the column and the sample,

 - and yaw and roll performance of the complete system.

 Improving noise induced errors

-Having worked successfully with Renishaw on a previous project involving RGH optical encoders, Vistec selected the RLE20 fibre optic launched laser interferometer based encoder system for integration within the VB300 tool.
+Having worked successfully with Renishaw on a previous project involving RGH optical encoders, Raith selected the RLE20 fibre optic launched laser interferometer based encoder system for integration within the VB300 tool.

 John Tingay, R&D Manager states “We were impressed with the Renishaw RGH optical encoder product and aware of the RLE10 laser interferometer system, although the latter wasn't ideally suited to vacuum applications, which was necessary if it were to be incorporated into any of the current tools for both mechanical and thermal stability reasons.

 “Discussions provided us with information about a differential interferometer development program at Renishaw that would provide the same advantages as the RLE10, but would overcome the disadvantages outlined earlier by being mounted in atmosphere on the vacuum chamber wall.
 The differential interferometer configuration means that any mechanical perturbations of the mounting system are seen by both the reference and metrology beams i.e. common mode error and the system is self compensating.
 The only issue then is the stability of the reference mirror, which has been designed to have high intrinsic stiffness and correspondingly high modes of vibration.
 This design strategy has helped to eliminate the noise-induced errors seen on previous systems.

 “We did review interferometers from other vendors, but chose the Renishaw system because of the significant reductions in installation complexity and set up time provided through the fibre optic laser launch, intrinsic optical alignment system and the ability to mount the interferometer outside the chamber without degrading system performance.
 Luckily for us we were made aware of the development program at a time that enabled us to influence final design, ensuring its compatibility with our requirements.”